The 9 Top Day Trips from Puerto Vallarta, Mexico

 Don Lalin tequila is not available in the United States, so definitely buy some to take home if you find a flavor that you like.

-Before heading back to PV, make time to go to the top of La Bufa hill.
+Before heading back to PV, make time to go to the top of La Bufa Hill.
 It’s just a short hike, or you can book an ATV tour to get to the top.

 The observation deck offers amazing views of the city and the mountains.
 Try going at sunset for the best views and cooler weather.